Netanel-Sadeh/todoApp/README.md

 ## Features
 - Fetches tasks from an external API.
 - Allows users to mark tasks as completed.
-- Option to add new tasks.
+- Allows adding new tasks and searching for existing tasks.

 ## Installation